 The truth is, many of color theory’s principles are as old as time, which means your potential palette has plenty of sources for inspiration throughout modern interior design – you can build your color scheme by referencing anything from antique textiles to contemporary artworks, or pretty much any colorful object that resonates with you.

-In the above guest room, the blush color scheme was inspired by an antique quilt.
+In the above guest room, the blush color scheme was inspired by an antique quilt, and blend a deep pink with the faded purple stripes in the rug - two shades next to each other on the color wheel.
 “As one might look to an antique rug, or some other anchor of a room’s décor to develop a color scheme, our cues came from our client’s collection of antique textiles that they wanted incorporated into the decor,” says Carrier and Company (opens in new tab).
 “Ultimately, the color added a softness and warmth to an otherwise crisp, white attic bedroom.”